Circle Yer Wagens - Volkswagen Show and Swap Meet at Sevier County Fairgrounds. For more information, call (865) 453-0770.

 Teenagers are thrilled to see the most extreme ziplines and bungee offerings.
 Families laugh together while enjoying a game of putt-putt.
 Everyone from hipsters to grandparents can be found filling the seats of the shows available in Pigeon Forge theaters.
 PigeonForge.com staff has reviewed and recommends Country Tonite Theatre and Smoky Mountain Opry.
 Families with kids and teens really go for Wonders of Magic located at WonderWorks.

 “Did our car just glide right by a full wedding procession with a lip-locked bride and groom?”
 Most people know that Las Vegas is the most popular destination in the world for getting married.
 The Smoky Mountains is the 2nd most popular destination!
 One quick drive down the main Parkway in Pigeon Forge, and visitors can see a few “zany” chapels with neon signs.
 The adorable little white chapels appeal to a vast number of visitors.
 Married couples enjoy renewing their vows in a casual chapel; they dress comfortably and celebrate with a nice meal at a local restaurant and a show at an area theater.
-Perhaps they mark their anniversary with a tattoo or a spa treatment at Smoky Mountain Salon and Spa.
+Perhaps they mark their anniversary with a tattoo or a spa treatment.

 Pigeon Forge is loaded with authentic pancake house dining.
 Travelers are amazed at the number of log cabins offering exquisite pancakes with fruit compotes, nuts or chocolate chips.
 They also fall in love with the country ham that is specifically produced in this East Tennessee region.
 Biscuits and gravy abound on every table, plus most places offer a huge variety of waffles and omelets.
 Most local pancake houses offer breakfast all day.
 In addition to traditional pancake offerings, most restaurants transition easily from breakfast to lunch.
 For example, Bennett's Bar-b-que offers all-you-can-eat lunch and dinner buffets with fried chicken, pork barbeque, homemade soups, and fresh salad bar.
-Everyone will find something they enjoy at Captain Jim's Seafood Buffet.
+Everyone will find something they enjoy.
 Don't be put off by the term “buffet.”
-Captain Jim's offers an enticing array of the freshest seafood, plus there are some not-to-be-missed entrees for the non-seafood person in your group.
-The décor is new, and the servers are sweet and welcoming.
-Of course you will see experienced buffetgoers making a beeline for the bowl of cold shrimp, and yet, you will also see connoisseurs browsing the sumptuous dessert selections.
+Bennett's offers an enticing array of appalachian comfort food, plus there are some not-to-be-missed entrees for the salad lover in your group.
+The servers are sweet and welcoming.
+Of course you will see experienced buffetgoers making a beeline for the sumptuous dessert selections.
 You and your merry troupe of shopping buddies will discover many values in the gift shop.